nealvis/nv_c64_util/README.md

 - First operand sign is unsigned base don the rule that omitted operand sign is assumed to match operation sign
 - Second operand is a memory address based on the rule that omitted operands in the name are assumed to be mem
 - Second operand width is 8 bit based on the rule that omitted operand width are assumed to match the operation width
-- Second operand sign is unsigned base don the rule that omitted operand sign is assumed to match operation sign
+- Second operand sign is unsigned based on the rule that omitted operand sign is assumed to match operation sign

 #### **nv_beq8u_immed8u_x8u_far** -> **nv_blt8_immed_x_far**
 This is an example for a macro that does a far branch to a label if an immediate 8bit value is less than to the 8bit value the x register.
 The short hand name **nv_blt8_immed_x_far**  specifies everything that the full name specifies because it follows the following rules